suranwarnakulasooriya/Snake/README.md

 # Snake
-A recreation of the classic snake game in Python.
+A terminal-based recreation of the classic snake game in Python.

 ## Dependencies
 Curses is the only dependency for this project, to install it, do: